projectawakening/builder-examples/gate-keeper/readme.md

 ## Introduction
 This guide will walk you through the process of building contracts for the gate keeper, deploying them into an existing world running in Docker, and testing their functionality by executing scripts.

 The gate keeper allows you to crowdfund items toward a specific goal.
-For example, if you need a certain amount of resources to build a new ship for the corporation etc.

-Previously, in the game gate keeper was used to have shared goals for players to contribute salt.
+For example, if you need a certain amount of resources to build a new ship for the corporation etc. Previously, in the game gate keeper was used to have shared goals for players to contribute salt.
 Once the goals were met, gates and new areas were unlocked.

+### Additional Information

+For additional information on the Smart Storage Unit you can visit: [https://docs.evefrontier.com/SmartAssemblies/SmartStorageUnit](https://docs.evefrontier.com/SmartAssemblies/SmartStorageUnit).

 ## Deployment and Testing
 ### Step 0: Deploy the gate keeper contracts to the existing world